pawREP/ZBinaryIO/README.md

 The library provides a reader interface for file and buffer data sources.
 Additional data sources can supported through classes that implement the `ISource` interface.
 Existing sources can also be extended using the mixin pattern.
 See `CoverageTrackingSource` for an example of such an extension.

-ZBinaryReader is continuesly compiled and tested on:
+ZBinaryReader is continuously compiled and tested on:
  - gcc 9.3.0
  - clang 9.0.0
  - MSVC 2019 ver.
 16.5 (1925)